simple-restricted-token/simple-restricted-token/README.md

 The logic of `detectTransferRestriction` is up to the issuer, with just two requirements:

-1. SRS-20 tokens must perform an `detectTransferRestriction` check inside `transfer` and `transferFrom` methods.
+1. SRS-20 tokens must perform a `detectTransferRestriction` check inside `transfer` and `transferFrom` methods.
 2. The `detectTransferRestriction` function must return a `uint` restriction code, where `0` is reserved for `'SUCCESS'`.
     All other returned codes must map to a human-readable message held in the public storage variable named `restrictions` (e.g. `mapping (uint => string) public restrictions`).
     The `restrictions` variable must be directly accesible through the token contract.

-Our [reference implementation](#) respects both these constraints and can easily be extended to handle more advanced use cases.
+Our [reference implementation](https://github.com/tokensoft/simple-restricted-token-standard/blob/master/contracts/SimpleRestrictedToken.sol) respects both these constraints and can easily be extended to handle more advanced use cases.

 ### Basic Example